 Nothing says you’re living in the Northern Territory like a run-in with the local wildlife.

-In the Top End TFA teachers report encounters with frogs, lizards and flies in the classroom.
+In the Top End Teach For Australia teachers report encounters with frogs, lizards and flies in the classroom.

 There’s always plenty of roos around and there is of course lots of great fishing on offer too.